stadium-software/css-utilities/README.md

 ### Fixed positioning

-Fixing the position of elements relative to the browser window
+Fix the position of elements relative to the browser window

 ```css
 position-fixed